Asaelle/EasyTools/README.md

 ### NPC Alive Time
 Shows how long an NPC has been alive in the tooltip, including spawn time.

+### Minimap Clock with Seconds
+Replaces the default minimap clock to display seconds when using local time (e.g., `11:22:35`).
+Respects your 12h/24h time format settings.

 ### Quest ID Display
 - **Objective Tracker**: Displays `[QuestID]` before quest names in the tracker (under minimap)
 - **Quest Log**: Shows QuestID in the top-right of the quest details panel